 You smoke.
 You want to get in shape.
-You don’t want to gain wait after quitting.
+You don’t want to gain weight after quitting.

 First, smoking is one habit and exercising is another.
 So, get started on your new exercise habit regardless of your ability to quit smoking!